The best hymns for Remembrance Sunday

 Written by Sir John Stanhope Arkwright to remember the fallen of the First World War, 'O Valiant Hearts' was published in The Supreme Sacrifice, and other Poems in Time of War (1919).
 It is usually sung to a tune composed by the Reverend Dr Charles Harris, but other composers including Vaughan Williams have also set the words to music.

 The popular hymn ‘Dear Lord and Father of Mankind’ was adapted from Quaker John Greenleaf Whittier’s poem ‘The Brewing of Soma’ (which he wrote in 1872) by Garrett Horder and was published in his 1884 Congregational Hymns.

 'Eternal Father, Strong to Save’, was written in 1860 by William Whiting after he was inspired by Psalm 107 and its reference to ships and the sea.
 By the late 19th century ‘Eternal Father, Strong to Save’ had become a popular hymn of both the Royal Navy and the US Navy and since then many other armed services have also adopted it, including the Royal Marines and the British Army.

-Today it is also known as the ‘Hymn of Her Majesty’s Armed Forces’, the ‘Royal Navy Hymn’, the ‘United States Navy Hymn’, ‘The Navy Hymn’ and sometimes by the last line of its first verse, ‘For Those in Peril on the Sea’.
+Today it is also known as the ‘Hymn of His Majesty’s Armed Forces’, the ‘Royal Navy Hymn’, the ‘United States Navy Hymn’, ‘The Navy Hymn’ and sometimes by the last line of its first verse, ‘For Those in Peril on the Sea’.